Interview answer drill

 Global nuance: Script vs Module

 In classic scripts, top-level var can attach to window.
 In ES modules, top-level bindings are module-scoped and do not become window properties.
-This matters in bundlers and interview follow-ups.
+This matters when old script assumptions meet bundlers, test runners, or interview follow-ups.

 JAVASCRIPT